VLucet/rgrassdoc/README.md

 status](https://github.com/VLucet/rgrassdoc/workflows/R-CMD-check/badge.svg)](https://github.com/VLucet/rgrassdoc/actions)
 <!-- badges: end -->

-Are a user of `rgrass7`, the R interfacte to GRASS GIS?
+Are you a user of `rgrass7`, the R interfacte to GRASS GIS?
 Do you find yourself looking at the online GRASS manuals all the time? `rgrassdoc` provide two simple functions, `man` and `browse`, which allows you to visualize the GRASS GIS manual page for any GRASS module, right in the